 According to the WSA conducted for the proposed project, demand totals for the project site could exceed supplies available by PDMWD in single dry and multiple dry years.
 However, the additional project demands would be supplied by the SDCWA through the AFG component of the 2015 UWMP because the SDCWA has confirmed that it can meet the additional demand associated with the proposed project in normal, single dry, and multiple dry years, provided that the water shortage contingency planning measures identified in the PDMWD 2015 UWMP and SDCWA 2015 UWMP are implemented in dry years.
 In addition, PDMWD is developing the ECAWP Program.
 Phase 1 of the ECAWP Program would have the ability to provide up to 12,880 AFY to augment PDMWD supply.
 This additional supply could result in a decrease in needed SDCWA imported water supply beginning in 2025 or could be used to augment PDMWD supplies.
-However, this program is not necessary for PDMWD to meet the demand associated with the proposed project's contribution would not be cumulatively considerable.
+However, this program is not necessary for PDMWD to meet the demand associated with the proposed project.
+Therefore, a significant cumulative impact would not occur and the proposed project's contribution would not be cumulatively considerable.
 (EIR, § 4.17.6.2.)